MicrosoftDocs/azure-docs/articles/application-gateway/application-gateway-web-application-firewall-portal.md

 ## Scenarios

-In this article there are two scenarios:
+This article presents two scenarios.
 In the first scenario, you learn how to [create an application gateway with a WAF](#create-an-application-gateway-with-web-application-firewall).
 In the second scenario, you learn how to [add a WAF to an existing application gateway](#add-web-application-firewall-to-an-existing-application-gateway).

 ![Scenario example][scenario]